 For such a small plant, garlic parts can be confusing.

-The bulb is separated into smaller bits called cloves.
-These are the things you peel and cook.
+- The bulb is separated into smaller bits called cloves.
 People sometimes mistakenly call the cloves bulbs.

-The roots extend from the bottom of the bulb and are usually trimmed before the bulb gets to the supermarket or before storing homegrown garlic.
+- The roots extend from the bottom of the bulb and are trimmed before the bulb gets to the supermarket or as part of cleaning homegrown garlic.
 The roots are just called roots.

 Collect them all—A world of garlic varieties to grow